 In addition to coursework, application requirements for online M.S. programs may also include:

 In addition to the requirements above, international applicants may also need to provide:

 It is strongly recommended that prospective students ensure their target engineering technology program is properly accredited before beginning the application process.
 Being “accredited” means that the program voluntarily agreed to be evaluated by an independent, external organization regarding the program’s quality of student outcomes, curricula, faculty, facilities, and other core features.

 Accreditation may be granted on either a programmatic or institutional basis.
 As mentioned in the introduction, the most common and well-renowned programmatic accreditation board for engineering technology programs is the Accreditation Board for Engineering and Technology (ABET).
 Specifically, engineering technology programs are accredited by ABET’s Engineering Technology Accreditation Commission.

-The online courses in engineering technology are designed to create innovative, problem-solving leaders of today’s industrial and technological society.
-Here is a sample of some online courses for both bachelor's and master's level engineering technology programs.
-Bachelor of science (B.S.) in engineering technology courses may include:
+The online courses in engineering technology are designed to create innovative, problem-solving leaders in today’s industrial and technological society.
+Here is a sample of online courses for bachelor's and master's level engineering technology programs.

-Master of science (M.S.) in engineering technology courses may include:
+Master of science (MS) in engineering technology courses may include:

 Some specializations within engineering technology may include:

 Many of the online engineering technology programs are available at the master’s level due to the field’s focus on research and applied methods.
 Additionally, there are various specializations within engineering technology that one can choose.
 Here are ten institutions that offer general engineering technology programs, which feature the academic profiles of several remarkable professors in the field.